-What the team is known for Continues to be a go-to team for clients facing complex planning law challenges, including judicial reviews and appeals, as well as planning inquiries.
+Continues to be a go-to team for clients facing complex planning law challenges, including judicial reviews and appeals, as well as planning inquiries.
 Able to handle the planning aspects of sizeable infrastructure projects such as port and airport developments.
 Advises both public and private sector groups.

-Strengths "I rate them extremely highly," says a client, continuing: "I am full of praise for their work.
+"I rate them extremely highly," says a client, continuing: "I am full of praise for their work.
 They performed excellently, and I felt in safe hands, getting very concise advice."

 A source calls the team a "very good judicial review and contentious planning practice with big, high-profile cases."

-Work highlights Advised Lagan Group, Northstone (NI) and other companies on the appeal of an enforcement notice relating to the extraction of sand from Lough Neagh.
+Advised Lagan Group, Northstone (NI) and other companies on the appeal of an enforcement notice relating to the extraction of sand from Lough Neagh.
 The firm also successfully defended a judicial review brought by Friends of the Earth in relation to the same issue.

 Co-ordinated a planning application by the System Operator for Northern Ireland for a 34 km project consisting of 104 new electricity pylons and a new substation connecting the electricity grids of Northern Ireland and the Republic of Ireland.

-Significant clients Elgin Energy, Galantas, Tesco, SGN Gas, Belfast International Airport.
+Elgin Energy, Galantas, Tesco, SGN Gas, Belfast International Airport.